Propane Safety Information

 If you are going to be away from your home for an extended period of time, consider shutting off all of your propane supply valves, including the main supply valve on your propane tank and the gas supply valves on each appliance.

-When you return, IT IS CRITICAL THAT YOU CALL US to conduct a leak check before your propane supply is turned back on.
+to conduct a leak check before your propane supply is turned back on.
 After we confirm there are no leaks, we can also re-light your pilot lights if you need help.

 Extreme Weather Conditions